learn-co-students/apples-and-holidays-online-web-ft-090919/README.md

 apple_picker_with_select(fruits) #=> ["apple", "apple"]
 ```

 Think about the difference between `select` and `collect`.
 Which one makes more sense to use?
-What do you think the benefits or using one over the other, in this case?
+What do you think the benefits are of using one over the other, in this case?

 ## The Holiday Suppliers